 Therefore, The German government sought to remedy this deficiency under the slogan: Skilled workers are invited to Germany.

 - Contrary to previous legislation, the concept of a skilled or “specialist” worker is no longer limited to academics holding a university or institute degree.
 Rather, the term now also applies to every person who has received a qualification certificate recognized in Germany.

 - Previously, the Federal Employment Agency was checking whether applicants were suitable for a job from Germany or the EU before giving the company permission to hire a skilled worker from a non-EU country.
 Now, this priority check has been dropped.

 - It was not permitted to obtain a job that could be filled by a German worker or one of the EU citizens.
 But now the Federal Employment Agency no longer takes this matter as a priority.

 - In normal circumstances, it was not permitted to apply for a job unrelated to the applicant’s profession.
 Whether he resides on a regular visa or a job seeker visa.
 However, this aspect has been tolerated after expanding in the fields of employing foreign workers.
 Also, permitting is no longer limited to professions that are underemployed.

-- Students who came to study in Germany can also search for work at a higher education institution or a training center.
+- Students who came to study in Germany can also search for work at a higher education institution or a training centre.

-- The applicant must have a work contract or an offer from an employer in Germany in the area of their professional.
+- The applicant must have a work contract or an offer from an employer in Germany in the area of their profession.

-- If there isn’t an employment contract, but it can be verified that the applicant has obtained qualified vocational training, it is possible to apply for a residence permit for a period of six months.
+- If there isn’t an employment contract, but it can be verified that the applicant has obtained qualified vocational training, it is possible to apply for a residence permit for six months.
 It is allowed to find a job provided that the basic requirements are met.
-The German language at B2 level and there is enough money for life there.
+The German language is at the B2 level and there is enough money for life there.